brentgroves/repsys/a_status/review/oracle.md

 # oracle sign in

+## issue

+HR adds you to Oracle and sometimes they do not enter all the info needed such as manager and domain EntraId account.
+If this is the case you will receive the following error: System error.
+"Please re-try your action.
+If you continue to get this error, please contact the Administrator." when clicking company single sign on button.
+After HR makes enters your domain user account it takes time to take effect.
+In my case I tried to sign in the next day.

+## after my domain user account was added and waiting a day for it to take affect it worked

+10/2/25 : I was able to sign in from edge on Windows isdev.

+Welcome, Brent Groves
+Home
+You have a new home page!
+Open it with the home icon or the company logo.
+You can continue to access this page by selecting the My Dashboard item in the navigation menu.

+Note: In the 3 dash menu on the right there is a star review menu item.

 ## launch Microsoft Edge from Private Window

 it takes me to the Linamar sign in page: <https://login.microsoftonline.com/ceadc058-fad7-4b6b-830b-00ac739654f0/oauth2/authorize?client%5Fid>...